xseman/dotfiles/README.md

 ### Other

+- `keepasxc` — Community fork of KeePassX.
+A great feature is storing SSH keys and injection into a running ssh-agent.
 - `asciiquarium` — Asciiquarium is an aquarium/sea animation in ASCII art
 - `blueman` — GTK+ Bluetooth Manager
 - `fd` — Fast and user friendly alternative to find